ttegt/practicalmachinelearning/README.md

 # practicalmachinelearning
-This is the github repo for Coursera Practical Machine Learning course project.
+This is the github repo for the Coursera Practical Machine Learning course project.

 The html page for the project can be found [here.](http://ttegt.github.io/practicalmachinelearning/)